 This is also true for artists who may not adhere to a specified religion, but who, nevertheless, want to bring the transcendental light of spirituality and creation in to this world.
 Of course, for religious artists, their creations are also a form of worship.
 But so are all works of art by all artists – only that they show a different orientation and in this may differ to larger or a smaller extent.

 All artists hear a calling.
 It may be a calling nobody else can hear, but the results of which are there to be seen by everybody.
 Some speak freely about it, some keep it secret.
 But in the end all artists create something, which is also a form of worship.
-They may worship creativity or spirituality as such, or even themselves, and little do they know that this is just another form of worshipping the Supreme Being.
+They may worship creativity or spirituality as such, themselves or God.

 There are people who have always seen the danger of idolatry in this.
 Hence the relative aloofness to art in the Protestant Churches and Islam.
 Whether this is so or not, may be open to discussion.
 But for artists creating works, also those creating representational works, in which one can perceive natural forms and human beings, do so in order to worship creation, just as Claude Lorrain did, who wanted to enhance the beauty of nature by the beauty of art thus bringing it nearer to the eternal ideal beauty of God’s creation.

 It is one of the wonders of art that it can trigger spirituality or religious feelings, insights, and convictions, although there is very little that deals directly with the subject.
 Many beholders correspond to items they perceive in artworks with experiences from their personal background, without – at least at first – putting them into perspective.
 And this is true for all works of art.
 Everybody has a first impression, and only later processes it in a personal or a generally historical, or an aesthetic and artistic perspective.